mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Rename channel with id=710035588048224269 to "memes" (with guild prefix too).

-  That long discord channel id (also called "snowflake") can be found by typing "/t info" topic-command in irc channel from discord, and can be used to refer to that specific channel, e.g. this #general on this server instead of everywhere.
+  That long discord channel id (also called "snowflake") can be found by typing "/t info" topic-command in corresponding irc channel, and can be used to refer to that specific channel, i.e. renaming this one #general on this one discord server instead of renaming all #general channels everywhere.

-Currently renames are implemented for guild IDs and chan names, like demonstrated above.
+Currently renames are only implemented for guild IDs and channels, like demonstrated above.

 #rdircd.monitor channels
 ````````````````````````